 Shoe Related Goods

-If you are thinking about registering a class 26 good, consider the related classes that might also fit your product.
+If you are thinking about registering a Class 26 good, you should also consider the related classes that might fit your product better.